tgaillar/linenoise/README.markdown

 # Linenoise

-A minimal, zero-config, BSD licensed, readline replacement.
+A minimal, zero-config, BSD licensed, readline-like replacement initiated by antirez (antirez at gmail) and forked/improved by many others.

-News: linenoise now includes minimal completion support, thanks to Pieter Noordhuis (@pnoordhuis).

-News: linenoise is now part of [Android](http://android.git.kernel.org/?p=platform/system/core.git;a=tree;f=liblinenoise;h=56450eaed7f783760e5e6a5993ef75cde2e29dea;hb=HEAD Android)!
+## Features

+ * Inline editing, with arrow and (some) emacs-like control sequence support
+ * Auto(magic) completion in latest DOS-like mode (default) or readline-like mode
+ * History loading/saving

 ## Can a line editing library be 20k lines of code?